jjcode22/RelayMessenger-iOS/README.md

 ## Steps to run
 1. Clone the repo using git clone.
 2. Run pod install in your local repo
+3. Configure your firebase project with Authentication,Cloud Firestore, and Storage services in console and download and paste your GoogleService-Info.plist file in /RelayMessenger/support/ directory.
-3. Replace "YOUR_GOOGLEMAPSERVICES_API_KEY_HERE" with your Google Map Services API key in Support/ AppDelegate.
+4. Replace "YOUR_GOOGLEMAPSERVICES_API_KEY_HERE" with your Google Map Services API key in Support/ AppDelegate.
-4. Build and run on physical device or simulator.
+5. Build and run on physical device or simulator.

 Thank you for reading :),\
 Jubal Jacob.